 Swakopmund, 17 October 2017 - This week, the final regional preparatory meeting for the upcoming Global Judicial Integrity Network was held in Namibia for Anglophone and Lusophone African countries.
 From 16 to 17 October, Chief Justices and senior judges from 17 countries gathered to add their voices to what will be the world's first-ever global platform dedicated exclusively to upholding judicial integrity and preventing corruption within the justice system once launched in April 2018.

-The meeting - jointly hosted by UNODC and the Office of the Judiciary of the Republic of Namibia - follows similar regional events held over the past year in Asia (Bangkok), Europe (Vienna), Francophone Africa (Ouagadougou) and Latin America (Panama).
+The meeting - jointly hosted by the United Nations Office on Drugs and Crime (UNODC) and the Office of the Judiciary of the Republic of Namibia - follows similar regional events held over the past year in Asia (Bangkok), Europe (Vienna), Francophone Africa (Ouagadougou) and Latin America (Panama).
 As with these gatherings, this final meeting looks to add to the overall structure of the Network.
-Critically, it allowed those present to share their needs and expectations in terms of capacity-building support, advisory services, tools, networking opportunities and other resources and how best to meet these.
+Critically, it allows those present to share their needs and expectations in terms of capacity-building support, advisory services, tools, networking opportunities and other resources and how best to meet these.

 In their opening statements, the Chief Justice of Namibia, H.E.
 Peter Shivute, and UNODC Southern Africa Regional Representative, Zhuldyz Akisheva, both highlighted the critical importance of judicial integrity.

 "It is no exaggeration to say that without integrity our judicial systems will disintegrate, and become empty shells that are unable to carry out their sacred constitutional mandate", noted Chief Justice Shivute.
 "To ensure that integrity becomes the bedrock of all our work and interactions as judicial officers, we must continually inculcate the values of honesty, fairness and justice in all that we do".